dcm4che/dcm4chee-arc-cs/docs/networking/config/upsOnHL7.rst

     (dcmUPSInputReadinessState)"
     "
-    .. _dcmUPSStartDateTime:

-    :ref:`Scheduled Procedure Step Start DateTime <dcmUPSStartDateTime>`",string,"Value of Scheduled Procedure Step Start DateTime (0040,4005) in created UPS. {<SEG>-<Seq#>[.<Comp#>[.<SubComp#>]]} will be replaced by the value of that field in the received HL7 message.
-Use receive time if absent and no Scheduled Procedure Step Start DateTime Delay is specified.

-    (dcmUPSStartDateTime)"
-    "
     .. _dcmUPSStartDateTimeDelay:

     :ref:`Scheduled Procedure Step Start DateTime Delay <dcmUPSStartDateTimeDelay>`",string,"Delay of Scheduled Procedure Step Start DateTime (0040,4005) in created UPS from receive time in format PnDTnHnMn.nS.
-Only effective, if no Scheduled Procedure Step Start DateTime is specified.
+Only effective, if no Scheduled Procedure Step Start DateTime is found in HL7 Message.

     (dcmUPSStartDateTimeDelay)"
     "